alfarasjb/alfarasjb/README.md

 <a href = "https://www.linkedin.com/in/jay-alfaras"><img src="https://content.linkedin.com/content/dam/me/business/en-us/amp/brand-site/v2/bg/LI-Bug.svg.original.svg"  width="40" height="40">

+*Disclaimer: Contents of this repository does not, and is not intented to, constitute financial advice.*
 <!--
 **alfarasjb/alfarasjb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.